johnston9/shot-caller-production/README.md

 [Back to Table of Content](#table-of-content)

-1. As a Returning User, I want to easily login and logout.
-2. As a Returning User, I want to view or update my profile.
 3. As a Returning User, I want to see what people are saying about the app and know if it is professional and trustworthy.
 4. As a Returning User, I want purchase products easily.